GiX007/image-analysis-and-processing/README.md

 - Angle estimation and synthetic image generation

 Uses images from the `data/` folder.

-Each section includes input/output images, clean Python code and step-by-step explanations (what, why, how).

 ### 2. `learning_based_pneumonia_detection.ipynb`
 Detect pneumonia in chest X-ray images using both ML and DL techniques: